cdeck3r/cdeck3r.github.io/_posts/2020-05-31-NLPPaperAnalysis.md

 ![word correlation network](/img/blog/NLPPaperAnalysis_wordcorrelationnetwork.png)

 In the fowllowing we utilize tf-idf statistics to compile a paper reading list.
-The table dsiplays the Top-3 papers from this list.
+The table displays the top-3 papers from this list.

 | title | important_words | median_tfidf |
 |-------|--------|---------|